bbkane/fling/README.md

 - Build with [goreleaser](https://goreleaser.com/) after cloning: `goreleaser --snapshot --skip-publish --rm-dist`

 ## Notes

-fling was built to manage my dotfiles, and it's only tested on those dotfiles.
-Please feel free to contribute tests.

----

 If you're migrating from GNU Stow, you may see an error similar to the following when you attempt to `fling link` something: